renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 The collapse of the Empire in CY 87 and the failure of the Goblin assault in CY 148 marked the ascendancy of the "brothers back-to-back" as the preeminent power on the Emerald Plane.

-Ultimately, the Kingdoms of Men would rise from the ashes of the Empire of Man; successive errors of Goblin power would also come and go.
+Ultimately, the Kingdoms of Men would rise from the ashes of the Empire of Man; successive eras of Goblin power would also come and go.
-Through this time, the Commonwealth and Dragonshire remained powerful allies.
+Through the centuries, the Commonwealth and Dragonshire remained powerful allies; finally, in CY 744, the Dragonshire joined the Commonwealth as a province.

 #### Sharing Power